-Consultants have renewed calls to reform NHS pension rules after an ‘alarming’ survey found they were driving many to cut hours and retire early.
+Consultants in England have renewed calls to reform NHS pension rules after an ‘alarming’ survey found they were driving many to cut hours and retire early.

 Fewer than one in 10 consultants (6.5 per cent) plan to continue working after the age of 65, it also found.